The Best Tablet Computers for Less Than 200 Dollars

 Front 5.0 / Back 8.0 MP

 0.30 kg / 0.65 lbs

 ASUS Zenpad S 8.0 Z580C-B1-BK

-The ASUS Zenpad S 8.0 Z580C-B1-BK is basically a cheaper Apple iPad Mini 2, making it one of the best tablets under $200.
+The ASUS Zenpad S 8.0 Z580C-B1-BK is basically a cheaper Apple iPad Mini 2, making it one of the top tablet PCs under $200.
 It has the same crisp, colorful display when compared side by side.
 Its 2048 x 1536 resolution on an IPS screen delivers gorgeous graphics on its 8 –inch screen.

 With its 1.33 GHz quad core processor and 2GB of RAM, the Z580C-B1-BK makes browsing and streaming videos a breeze.
 It also delivers pretty much the same decent gaming performance that the iPad Mini 2 does.

 The Z580C-B1-BK offers more storage than the iPad Mini 2, as well.
 It provides 32GB (double that of Apple), and additionally comes with a microSD card slot that expands to 128GB (the iPad Mini 2 doesn’t offer a microSD card slot).

 Measuring 5.3 x 8 x 0.3 inches and 11.2 ounces, the Z580C-B1-BK is one of the thinnest, lightest tablets currently on the market.
 Its slim build makes it easy to hold and carry around in your bag, as well as giving it a sleek style that’s easy on the eyes.

 - Lightweight and thin